 What does Research Say?

-In theory, cannabis should be a strong candidate for the management of PTSD, especially since it provides a unique mechanism of action.
+In theory, cannabis should be a strong candidate for the management of PTSD, primarily since it provides a unique mechanism of action.
 Reports from users also support this theory.
 But is there any scientific study backing the claim?

 The review concluded that based on available evidence, using medical marijuana for PTSD has “potential benefits for a variety of PTSD symptoms.”
-However, the review also noted that there is a dearth of ‘randomized, controlled, clinical trials with active marijuana use.’
-This is primarily due to the obstacles one has to face before securing approval for conducting a clinical trial on a Schedule I controlled substance.
+However, the report also noted that there is a shortage of ‘randomized, controlled, clinical trials with active marijuana use.’
+This shortage is primarily due to the obstacles one has to face before securing approval for conducting a clinical trial on a Schedule I controlled substance.
 With more research, it would be possible to arrive at a definite conclusion about the role of medical marijuana in PTSD.
 What is true, however, is that many states have approved cannabis for the condition and evidence from anecdotal use shows that the drug is useful in managing PTSD symptoms.

 Responsible Use is Important

-While there have been studies highlighting the efficacy of cannabis for PTSD, more work still needs to be done in order to ascertain the safety of the drug for people who have PTSD.
+While there have been studies highlighting the efficacy of cannabis for PTSD, more work still needs to be done to ascertain the safety of the drug for people who have PTSD.
 It is a known fact that people who have PTSD have an elevated risk for marijuana use.
 A study of more than 5000 PTSD patients in the United States showed that 65% of people who have PTSD had used marijuana at a point in their lifetime.
 This value is significantly higher than the 41% recorded in patients without PTSD.
 Furthermore, the study affirmed that the connection between marijuana use and PTSD is independent of the higher incidence of substance abuse and other mental health issues found in PTSD patients.
 The working hypothesis is that PTSD patients are more prone to using marijuana because it improves their symptoms.

 It is imperative to note that marijuana has not been shown to cure PTSD.
 Anyone who has PTSD should not self-medicate on medical marijuana.
 Even if the drug is legal in your state, it is vital to obtain a medical marijuana card before you start using medical marijuana.

-On a final note, cognitive behavioral therapy is still a germane part of any PTSD treatment plan.
+On a final note, cognitive behavioral therapy is still a relevant part of any PTSD treatment plan.
 Even if medical marijuana therapy produces a marked improvement in symptoms, the consensus is that it doesn’t take care of the underlying condition.
 To recover fully from PTSD, patients have to face and work through their trauma.
 If they can achieve this, there will be little reason to use any drug at all.

 If you would like to obtain a medical marijuana card in the state of Florida, Kind Health Florida should be the first name that comes to mind.
 Our qualified medical marijuana doctors are always on hand to evaluate your case and help in the swift processing of your medical marijuana card.
-Follow this link to schedule an appointment with us and you’ll be glad you did.
+Follow this link to schedule an appointment with us, and you’ll be glad you did.